Killing of Avi Sasportas and Ilan Saadon: Searches

-Saadon's funeral was held on August 12, 1996, and he was buried at the military cemetery in Ashkelon.
+Saadon's funeral was held on August 12, 1996.
+He was buried at the military cemetery in Ashkelon.

 Aftermath

-Ahmed Yassin was arrested by the Israeli forces shortly after the abduction of Ilan Saadon, and convicted of offenses related to the abductions and killings of Sasportas and Saadoun, and was sentenced to life imprisonment and an additional 15 years' imprisonment.
-Nevertheless, in 1997 Yassin was released from Israeli prison as part of an arrangement with Jordan following the failed assassination attempt of Khaled Mashal.
+Ahmed Yassin was arrested by the Israeli forces shortly after the abduction of Ilan Saadon, and convicted of offenses related to the abductions and killings of Sasportas and Saadoun.
+He was sentenced to life imprisonment and an additional 15 years' imprisonment.
+In 1997 Yassin was released from Israeli prison as part of an arrangement with Jordan following the failed assassination attempt of Khaled Mashal.

-Immediately after his release from Israeli prison Yassin resumed his calls for attacks on Israel, using tactics including suicide bombings, thus violating the condition of his release.
+Immediately after his release from Israeli prison, Yassin resumed his calls for attacks on Israel, using tactics including suicide bombings, violating the condition of his release.

-Salah Shehadeh was released from Israeli prison in 2000, and became commander of the Hamas military wing in Gaza.
+Salah Shehadeh was released from Israeli prison in 2000, and became the commander of the Hamas military wing in Gaza.
 On July 22, 2002, Shehadeh was killed in an Israeli targeted killing in which an Israel F-16 bombed his house, located in a residential neighborhood in Gaza.
 Shehadeh was killed together with his assistant and another 14 people, including his wife and one of his daughters.

 Mohammed Youssef al-Sharatha, the commander of the militant squad, was caught a month after the abduction and was sentenced to life imprisonment.
 Over the years, Hamas sought to obtain his release in a prisoner swap deal in return for Gilad Shalit.
 The family of Ilan Saadon expressed strong opposition to this option, but he was released on October 18, 2011, as part of the Gilad Shalit prisoner swap deal.

 On November 19, 2001, a Golani Brigade force captured squad member Abed-Rabo Abu Jose in the Sg'aih neighborhood in Gaza.

 Squad member Mahmoud al-Mabhouh was killed in Dubai on January 20, 2010.
 The assassination is believed to be the work of the Israeli Mossad intelligence service.
 According to a Hamas statement, Al-Mabhouh had been involved in the 1989 abduction and killing of two Israeli soldiers, Avi Sasportas and Ilan Sa'adon, whose murders he celebrated by standing on one of their corpses.
 In a video taped two weeks before his death, and broadcast on Al-Jazeera in early February 2010, Mabhouh admitted his involvement, saying he had disguised himself as an Orthodox Jew.